Scunthorpe Civic Centre

 Scunthorpe Civic Centre, also known as Pittwood House, is a municipal building in Ashby Road in Scunthorpe, a town in Lincolnshire in England.
-The building served as the headquarters of Scunthorpe Municipal Borough Council and later of North Lincolnshire Council, but is now used as a university campus.
+The building served as the headquarters of Scunthorpe Municipal Borough Council and later of North Lincolnshire Council.
+Since 2019, the building has been used as a higher education college, University Campus North Lincolnshire.
 It is a Grade II listed building.